Jeff Thompson Research Award

 All current and completed studies can be found on our winners’ studies page.

 Applying for the award

-Individual awards will be granted up to US$15,000 each.
-A maximum of three grants will be awarded each year.
+Individual awards will be granted up to USD $20,000 each.
+Up to three grants will be awarded each year.

-Award funds may only be used for expenses directly related to conducting the research, as outlined in the proposal.
+Award funds may only be used by the researcher for expenses directly related to conducting the study, as outlined in the proposal.
 Examples of acceptable budget items include: